isiahmeadows/mithril.js/design/future-utils.md

 ## A simple app/library generator

 Many of us regular users have a set workflow and are just used to adding a bunch of crap to the `package.json` file and working accordingly.
 But setting up all that boilerplate gets tiring, and besides, we can provide a better workflow to get up to speed than writing to a bunch of files.
 We could instead provide a `@mithriljs/create-app` and `@mithriljs/create-lib` to generate those, and people would use `npm init @mithriljs/app`, `yarn create @mithriljs/app`, and similar to create it.
+We could also curate it very well and provide a lot of super convenient, almost magical functionality to help people get up to speed in no time at all.

 It of course would walk people through the process, and set them up with safe defaults and a sane setup.
-It doesn't have to be too complicated, but we do want something that *empowers* users - it gets old having to rebuild apps all the time, and there are a lot of ways to get yourself stuck in a rut.
+It doesn't have to be too complicated to use, but we do want something that *empowers* users - it gets old having to rebuild apps all the time, and there are a lot of ways to get yourself stuck in a rut.
 Here's a few of them:

 - Getting DOM mocks set up correctly is deceptively easy to screw up, even for us experienced people.
 - Not configuring your linter properly is an easy way to run into a slew of gotchas - ESLint doesn't check JSX names for existence by default!